 During the first six weeks, students study with Chinese scholars, learning Mandarin Chinese and the history and culture of the country.
 Encountering the educational system and the way it supports the communal values of this society is a particular focus for this unit.

 Students also visit historical and cultural sites.
 One example is the beautiful area in Western Sichuan which includes one of the largest statues of Buddha and beautiful Mount Emei.

-Students will leave Nanchong for smaller towns in western Sichuan province to assist with English classes in middle and high schools.
+During the service portion of SST, students leave Nanchong for smaller towns in Western Sichuan province to assist with English classes in middle and high schools.
+This makes the China unit a logical choice for education majors, since they are guaranteed teaching experience.
 All Chinese children must learn English and many are eager to hear a native English speaker.

-At the end of the service portion of SST the group will leave Sichuan and travel north to Beijing.
-Along the way they will stop in the city of Xian and visit the site of the ancient Terra Cotta Warriors and Horses.
-They will travel by train from Xian to Beijing where they will visit the Forbidden City, Tiananmen Square, Mao’s tomb and other important sites.
-They will also have the opportunity to explore a portion of the Great Wall shortly before their return to Goshen.
+At the end of service, the SST group leaves Sichuan and travels north to Beijing.
+Along the way they stop in the city of Xian and visit the site of the ancient Terra Cotta Warriors and Horses.
+They travel by train from Xian to Beijing where they visit the Forbidden City, Tiananmen Square, Mao’s tomb and other important sites.
+They also have the opportunity to explore a portion of the Great Wall shortly before their return to Goshen.

 Latest Blog Posts

 The end is the beginning

 China SST 2017 is now over, but the experience will live on for each of us.
 In Beijing, between visiting the palaces and temples of dynasties and the Great Wall that protected them with varying degrees of success, we had a couple group meetings.
 On Sunday night we gathered…